Blind Ambition, Part I

-“Thank you, my lord,” she said.
+“Thank you,” she said.
 “Not to come straight to the point of business, but how much is His Grace offering for chartering my ship and hiring my, um… future crew?”

 I smiled as I pulled out my pocket computer and showed her the amount.
 “This amount is for the charter,” I said watching her reaction, which was minimal.
 “In addition, each member of your crew will be paid twenty-five thousand credits for their services in this matter, with a bonus of ten thousand more should the matter be resolved with speed and discretion.”